 "And he gave to Moses, when he had finished speaking with him on Mount Sinai, the two tablets of the testimony, tablets of stone, written with the finger of God" (Exodus 31:18).

-As we see in Jeremiah the New Covenant was made when Jesus came, which it became effective upon His death.
-The Old Covenant, which includes the 10 commandments, was done away with because by God said, "But now He has obtained a more excellent ministry, inasmuch as He is also Mediator of a better covenant, which was established on better promises.
+As we see in Jeremiah the New Covenant was made when Jesus came and became effective upon His death.
+The Old Covenant, which includes the 10 commandments, was done away with because God said, "But now He has obtained a more excellent ministry, inasmuch as He is also Mediator of a better covenant, which was established on better promises.
 For if that first covenant had been faultless, then no place would have been sought for a second ...
 In that He says, "A new covenant," He has made the first obsolete.
 Now what is becoming obsolete and growing old is ready to vanish away" (Hebrews 8:6-7, 13).

 Why did Jesus keep the Old Covenant?

 - Jesus' Relation to the Law of Moses

 - The "Jesus Was Born Under the Law" Argument

 - How can the Sabbath be moved when Christ said he did not come to destroy the law?